Superconvergence of Online Optimization for Model Predictive Control: Local Convergence Analysis

-Using the stability property in Theorem \ref{thm:3} and combining with uniform SOSC guarantee in Theorem \ref{thm:1}, we can show that Algorithm \ref{alg:1} can be carried out successfully, in the sense that series of subproblems are well defined and satisfy the same error recursion rule.
+Using the stability property in Theorem \ref{thm:3} and combining with uniform positive definiteness of the reduced Hessian guarantee in Theorem \ref{thm:1}, we can show that Algorithm \ref{alg:1} can be carried out successfully, in the sense that the series of subproblems are well defined and satisfy the same error recursion rule.

 \begin{theorem} Consider using Algorithm \ref{alg:1} to solve \eqref{pro:1}.
 Suppose Assumptions \ref{ass:M:SOSC}, \ref{ass:M:control}, \ref{ass:M:Ubound}, \ref{ass:M:Lip:cond} and conditions on $\mu$, $L$, $\epsilon$ in \eqref{equ:set:mu} and \eqref{equ:cond:rhoeps} hold.
 Then, for any $i\in[1, T]$, the KKT matrix in \eqref{equ:Newton} is nonsingular, and the error recursion in \eqref{equ:error} holds as well. \end{theorem}